 The best part is, TranslatePress implements all these best practices outlined by Google.
 It automatically adds the hreflang tags in the translated pages.
 It also allows you to create a subdirectory for each language.
 See the screenshot of the source code of a page translated into Urdu.

-In addition to aforementioned properties, TranslatePress also provides following functionalities from SEO perspective:
+In addition to properties mentioned above, TranslatePress also provides following functionalities from an SEO perspective:

 - Page title and description translation.